 The following sample servo waveshapes can be seen on an oscilloscope if the sample servo circuits are working correctly and the data heads are on track.
-All waveshapes were taken with a X10 grounded probe on the disk drive board (E-A1, E-B1, E-C1, or E-D1).
+All waveshapes were taken with a X10 grounded probe on the disk drive board (E-A1 or E-B1).

-Chan 1 -Sector D2S10 Chan 2 +Enable Sample Servo D2J10
+Chan 1 -Sector D2S10 Chan 2 + Enable Sample Servo D2J10

-Chan 1 +Enable Mark Detect D2U13 Chan 2 Data PES E2B13
+Chan 1 + Enable Mark Detect D2U13 Chan 2 Data PES E2B13